ARTICLE I

 BOARD OF DIRECTORS

-2. The Board of Directors shall be composed of:
+- The Board of Directors shall be composed by:

-A) Nationwide Puerto Rican organizations that are members in good standing of NPRA shall be eligible to be elected to hold a permanent seat on the Board of Directors.
-They shall be ratified by the plenary every two years.
+a.
+Nationwide Puerto Rican organizations that are members in good standing of NPRA shall be eligible to appoint a representative to the Board of Directors.

-C) Delegates at Large: These are active individual members in good standing that do not represent any particular organization but are people that because of their proven leadership and commitment to NPRA, are elected by the plenary body as At Large Members of the Board of Directors for a term of two years.
+c.
+Individual Members.
+Active individual members in good standing that do not represent any particular organization but have a proven leadership and commitment to NPRA are eligible to be elected by the plenary as members Board of Directors for a period of two years.

-A) To direct the affairs of the NPRA and transact all necessary business in accordance with the platform and resolutions of the nationwide convention, during the intervals between nationwide conventions and conduct other such business as may be in the interest of the membership at large.
+a.
+To direct the affairs of the NPRA and transact all necessary business in accordance with the platform and resolutions of the nationwide convention, in the intervals between nationwide conventions and other such business as may be in the interest of the membership at large.

-B) The Board of Directors shall designate the work, duties and responsibilities of the Action Committees.
+b.
+The Board of Directors shall designate the work, duties and responsibilities of the Committees.
 It shall approve the Chairpersons of the committees.

-C) The Board of Directors shall meet every four months and shall transact its business only at regular and special meetings.
+c.
+The Board of Directors shall meet every 3 months and shall transact its business only at regular and special meetings.

-D) The Board of Directors shall elect the Executive Committee.
+e.
+The National Convention shall elect the Executive Committee.

 ARTICLE VI